 If an economics instructor requires students to submit work using PowerPoint, they can reasonably expect that those students will either possess the skillset required to do so, or recognise the need to develop it.
 And student’s wouldn’t feel that the choice of format is a source of disadvantage.
 In a few years time the same will apply to the creation of a video.
-I see 4 options to create simple content.
+We all need to become capable of producing videos with ease.
+I see 4 options to create simple content:

 - Video – the most obvious route is to use the video feature on a standard smartphone.
 Here’s an example.
 This can be done in a single shot without any additional resources.
 Here are some tips.
 This is the simplest way to record yourself, but I find it a little awkward when done as a lecture.
 If it’s more informal it’s more engaging, but slightly more complicated to plan.
 Using a light board is possibly the best way to do this.
 Social media platforms now have great video functionality.
 I like TikTok (here’s an example).

 - Powerpoint with voiceover – this is probably the simplest, and I have several examples.
 There’s also products such as Adobe Spark that perform the same function but slightly slicker.
 Do be careful about whether to put the slides online as well, since this can reduce the likelihood of students watching the video.
 I use Camtasia to narrate over a PowerPoint screen record.
 Here’s an example.
 It also allows relatively easy editing but it’s not cheap and I’m sure there’s plenty of other options.
 Here’s some instructions for screen recording on a Mac.
 Quicktime has a very simple audio + screen capture device and it’s baked into Mac OS.
 See Tom’s Guide for some more.